-While still selling records and slowly inching his way through the post-punk novel that eventually became Completely Broken, he set out to turn a hobby (role-playing games) into a career.
+While still selling records he married that girl, had his first of two children, and set out to turn a hobby (role-playing games) into a career.
 A number of freelance assignments ended up getting him his first paying job in publishing.
-He sent a proposal for a freelance project to TSR, Inc. (the creators of DUNGEONS & DRAGONS) and the vice president of the games division was so impressed by the proposal and his resume that he passed it on to the executive editor of the publishing division, who was looking for a new editor.
-Phil apparently said the right things in an interview he was sure he completely tanked and in September of 1995 he became the newest editor for TSR Books.
-His editing job moved to Seattle two years later when TSR merged with Wizards of the Coast, and Phil moved with it, finding a new home and a string of successes in the Pacific Northwest.
+He sent a proposal for a freelance project (Greyhawk: 2000) to TSR, Inc. and the vice president of the games division (Jim Ward) was so impressed by the proposal and Phil’s resume that he passed it on to the executive editor of the publishing division (Brian Thomsen), who was looking for a new editor.
+Phil apparently said the right things in an interview he was sure he completely tanked and in September of 1995 he became the newest editor for TSR Books, one of the premiere publishers of fantasy fiction in the world.

-The best thing about his job at TSR and Wizards of the Coast was the intense, hands-on development of complex intellectual properties that went way beyond traditional genre publishing.
-His skills in that regard are exemplified in the great leaps forward that the FORGOTTEN REALMS novel line made under his care.
-There Phil worked with established authors like R.A.
-Salvatore (whose FORGOTTEN REALMS novel The Pirate King, broke the top three on the New York Times hardcover fiction best seller list), but he’s also had the enviable opportunity of discovering new talent and starting some outstanding young authors on successful careers.
+The best thing about that job was the intense, hands-on development of complex intellectual properties that went way beyond traditional genre publishing.
+His passion and skills in that regard are exemplified in the great leaps forward that the Forgotten Realms novel line made under his care.
+Phil worked with established authors like R.A.
+Salvatore (whose FR novels, The Two Swords and The Pirate King, broke the top five on the New York Times hardcover fiction best sellers list), but he also had the enviable opportunity of discovering new talent and starting some outstanding young authors on successful careers.
 Though he wrote his first novel in 1985, he published his first, the successful-in-sales-only computer game novelization Baldur’s Gate, in 1998 and has gone on to publish a bunch more since.

 Thanks to the success of the Pokémon trading card game (which Phil had nothing to do with) and the bonuses it spat forth, he had a second child in 2000, because now he could actually afford it.